Universal Day of Culture: Canada

 In Canada the Universal Day of Culture is celebrated in Edmonton, Alberta since 2012.
 They are organized by the Alberta Banner of Peace Association, with the participation of Alberta Interscience Association and Edmonton Theosophical Society in different years.

 Other countries

 The Universal Day of Culture is celebrated also in Argentina, Bulgaria, Belarus, Chile, Cuba, Israel, Italy, Latvia, Mexico and Spain.

-Interesting facts

-April 15 is also the birthday of Leonardo da Vinci.